Día de Reconocimiento

 Where do we meet the day of the graduate celebration?

-Check-in and lineup will begin at 8:00am in front of the Sacred Heart Chapel.
+Check-in will begin at 8:00am in front of the Sacred Heart Chapel.
 All graduates must arrive and be checked in by 9:00am.
 If you would like to walk/sit with your friends, you must be on time.
 Please direct your family and friends inside the chapel.
 Your guests cannot walk in with you during the graduate procession.

 When is the mandatory Informational Session?